DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 # Why do we need to "load" tools ?

-* Each tools need it environment (binaries, librairies, documentation, special variables)
+* Each tools need it environment (binaries, libraries, documentation, special variables)
 * Each tools has its own dependencies.
 It is not possible to coexist all tools in the same environment.
-* Reproducibility matters : some user might need different versions of the same tool
+* Reproducibility does matter : some user might need different versions of the same tool

 At the IFB, the cluster administrators are installing all tools required by the users.<br/>
 To get access to a tool, you need to **load it into your environment** using a special tool called `module`.